lokwkin/pipelens/docs/basic-usage.md

 # Basic Usage of StepsTrack

-StepsTrack is a lightweight TypeScript library for tracking, profiling, and visualizing hierarchical intermediate steps in pipeline-based applications.
 This guide will help you get started with integrating StepsTrack into your project.

 ## Installation